 A request to suspend status is usually preceded by a period of discussion and on-course support from tutors and the relevant disability coordinators in the college and department, with advice from the student’s disability advisor at DAS, and, if appropriate, support from the relevant college welfare team.
 All reasonable steps should be taken to support the student on course, including reviewing the reasonable adjustments that are in place, considering and putting in place study support options and monitoring the student’s progress.
-Major adjustments [link to dispensations tab/page] to the student’s course, for example taking the FHS examinations over three years rather than two, or removing residency requirements for PGR students, could also be considered depending on the student’s needs.
+Major adjustments to the student’s course, for example taking the FHS examinations over three years rather than two, or removing residency requirements for PGR students, could also be considered depending on the student’s needs.

 In some cases suspension of status will be the best course of action after these options have been explored, in others it may not.
-The University ‘s Counselling Service has produced an excellent podcast for students who are thinking about suspending.
+The University's Counselling Service has produced an excellent podcast for students who are thinking about suspending.
 Students should be made aware prior to suspension of the difficulties that can be experienced on return, so they can make an informed decision:

 The Student Union information booklet on suspension sets out some of the difficulties, with suggestions on how to manage these.